 September 14, 2020: Iran claimed that the Pars-1, its most advanced satellite, would be delivered to the Iranian Space Agency within a week.
 The Pars-1 could take photos in space at night.

-Andrew Hanna is a research assistant at the U.S. Institute of Peace.
+Andrew Hanna is a program specialist at the U.S. Institute of Peace.